text Protocol

-, which means adding a newline at the end of each message to indicate the end of the package.
+data packet + newline, meaning that a newline at the end of each data packet indicates the end of the packet.

 $buffer1 = 'abcdefghijklmn